 String(StringBuffer buffer)

-The constructor String(StringBuffer buffer) creates a new string and initializes the string with the sequence of characters present in buffer.
+The constructor String(StringBuffer buffer) creates a new string from the sequence of characters present in the given StringBuffer.

 Example : An example program to demonstrate String(StringBuffer buffer) constructor.